WEEE-Open/tarallo-import-script/README.md

 ## Building stuff

 Run `build.sh` outside Vagrant: it will create a new directory named `build` and place there all the files that need to be deployed.
-Will also run Composer and Grunt, so have them installed.
+It will also run Composer and Grunt, so have them installed.

-The only manual step required after that is to edit `server/dp.php`.
-And create/update the database, if needed.
+The only manual step required after that is to edit `server/db.php`.
+And create/update/import the database, if needed.

+## Misc utility scripts

+These are PHP scripts which can be run directly or by using `php script-name`.

+### Feature list generation

+`generate-features` takes `tarallo-backend/database-data.php` from backend, converts into some JS code and places it into `features.generated.js`.
+That code should be appended to `tarallo-frontend/js/feratures.js` after being manually reviewed.

+### Inserting initial data

+`converter/convert` takes some predefined csv files as input, builds an Item tree in memory and stores it in the database.

+Since csv structure is quite complex and chaotic and full of exceptions and, most importantly, depends on our current inventory structure (an ods spreadsheet with 13 distinct pages and hundreds of rows in each) which is not public, this is practically useless to anyone.
+However it should give you an idea on how to use the addContent, addFeature and addItems methods work, to import data directly into the database rather than by JSON API or manual input.

+Note that this script runs only if current directory is the `convert` directory.

 ## License